mtumilowicz/go-concurrency-goroutine-workshop/README.txt

             * buffered => remaining values will be returned in order
         * required only if a goroutine is reading
             * Go’s runtime can detect channels that are no longer referenced
+    * read from a channel by using a for-range loop: `for v := range ch`
+        * loop continues until the channel is closed or break / return statement is reached
     * `select`
+        * allows a goroutine to wait on multiple communication operations (reading/writing)
+            * it doesn't specifically allow to read/write to multiple channels simultaneously
-        * allows a goroutine to read/write to one of a set of multiple channels
+            * lets a goroutine wait until one of the multiple channel operations can proceed
+        * blocks until one of its cases can run
             * picks randomly from any of its cases that can go forward
-        * blocks until one of its cases can run
         * prevents acquiring locks in an inconsistent order
             * select checks whether any of its cases can proceed
             * every goroutine deadlocked => runtime kills program